Glider Flight Experience FAQs

 We may also cancel your Glider Flight Experience for operational reasons where we are constrained by crewing levels or aircraft serviceability.

-Please remember your voucher is valid for one year.
+Please remember your voucher is valid for two years.

 At our discretion, we may extend the one year period if we have cancelled your flight for operational reasons